shlomif/fc-solve/fc-solve/docs/dense-hash-iter-q.md

 ```

 So my question is - am I using the sets' iterators correctly and safely
-(and cppcheck has emitted a false positive) or if not - how should my
+(and cppcheck has emitted a false positive), or if not - how should the
 code be fixed?

 Help will be appreciated.